-Table 2.3: Gend der and Soci al Inclusion Issues in Emptying and Transportation Gender and Gender and Social Exclusion Issues in Emptying Social Evidence Evidence from primary research Inclusion from Principle secondary Violated research Do no harm Safety of desludging helpers inadequately considered, with the safety equipment being inappropriate and inadequate (strong evidence) Women (more so) and men are not aware about the ideal frequency of desludging and at times wait till sludge overflows (limited evidence) Workers (men) in private desludging companies at times have to manually break hardened sludge in containment structures that are not properly constructed, posing severe health hazards (limited evidence) Welfare Welfare of desludging helpers inadequately taken into account, with majority receiving only a tetanus injection and no other mandatory protective vaccines (limited evidence) Very few helpers in desludging operations are members of labour welfare boards affiliated to the Unorganised Workers Social Security Act, 2008 (strong evidence) CTs require frequent desludging during rainy season and festivals and when the demand for same is not met on time, it affects welfare of users and desludging operators (limited evidence) Rights There is a caste- and gender-based division of labour, with Dalit men working as helpers and owners being other caste men (gender divisions and helper profile strong evidence, ownership - limited data) Few women in desludging companies are in customer service and finance, and not ownership (limited data) There is a marked difference in salaries and benefits between the drivers and helpers in government-owned desludging operations and the private sector, though Dalits dominate in both as helpers (strong evidence) Some clients do not offer helpers and drivers of private desludging trucks even water when asked, as the work is considered 'impure' (strong evidence).
-There is no reservation for women's groups to register/apply for contracts for desludging operators (strong evidence) Slums are congested and it is at times difficult for trucks and desludging equipment to reach containment structures, disadvantaging those who stay there (strong evidence) Concessions for poor households on the user fee for desludging are ad hoc and not systematised by ULBs (limited evidence) Empowerment Individual women/women's groups rarely have the capital and capacities to buy a truck and desludging equipment, hire helpers and engage in desludging operations (strong evidence).
-There are few services offered for educated Dalit helpers in desludging operations to move into other work, or run desludging operations collectively (limited evidence) Source: TNUSSP, 202 18
+Table 2.3: Gender and Social Inclusion Issues in Emptying and Transportation Gender and Gender and Social Exclusion Issues in Emptying SI.No.
+Social Inclusion Principle Violated Evidence from secondary research Evidence from primary research Safety of desludging helpers inadequately considered, with the safety equipment being inappropriate and inadequate (strong evidence) 1 Do no harm Women (more so) and men are not aware of the ideal frequency of desludging and at times wait till sludge overflows (limited evidence) Workers (men) in private desludging companies at times have to manually break hardened sludge in containment structures that are not properly constructed, posing severe health hazards (limited evidence) Welfare of desludging helpers inadequately taken into account, with majority receiving only a tetanus injection and no other mandatory protective vaccines (limited evidence) 2 Welfare Very few helpers in desludging operations are members of labour welfare boards affiliated to the Unorganised Workers' Social Security Act, 2008 (strong evidence) CTs require frequent desludging during rainy season and festivals and when the demand for same is not met on time, it affects welfare of users and desludging operators (limited evidence)

+Table 2.3: Gender and Social Inclusion Issues in Emptying and Transportation Gender and Social Exclusion Issues in Emptying SI.No.
+Social Inclusion Principle Violated Evidence from secondary research Evidence from primary research There is a caste- and gender-based division of labour, with Dalit men working as helpers and owners being other caste men (gender divisions and helper profile - strong evidence, ownership - limited data) Few women in desludging companies are in customer service and finance, and not ownership (limited data) There is a marked difference in salaries and benefits between the drivers and helpers in government-owned desludging operations and the private sector, though Dalits dominate in both as helpers (strong evidence) 3 Rights Some clients do not offer helpers and drivers of private desludging trucks even water when asked, as the work is considered 'impure' (strong evidence).
+There is no reservation for women's groups to register/apply for contracts for desludging operators (strong evidence) Slums are congested and it is at times difficult for trucks and desludging equipment to reach containment structures, disadvantaging those who stay there (strong evidence) Concessions for poor households on the user fee for desludging are ad hoc and not systematised by ULBs (limited evidence) 4 Empowerment Individual women/women's groups rarely have the capital and capacities to buy a truck and desludging equipment, hire helpers and engage in desludging operations (strong evidence).
+There are few services offered for educated Dalit helpers in desludging operations to move into other work, or run desludging operations collectively (limited evidence) Source: TNUSSP, 2018

-2.4 Issues in Treatment and Reuse
+2.4.
+Issues in Treatment and Reuse